scannopolis/jornada_aadh/README.md

 These will be some of the questions we will seek to answer in this intensive one-day webinar.
 To do this, we have convened representatives from around the world working on various projects at the intersection of work with collections and open access.

-## Links & times for the videoconferences
+## Links, panelists & times for the videoconferences

-Micah Vandegrift:	A More Open Humanities - Documentation of/and Evaluation in the Immersive Scholar project Wouter Schallier:	From Open Access to Open Science: innovation in scholarly communication Daniela Schütte:	Digital collections of the National Library of Chile: Approaches to Digital Humanities from a library Albert Palacios:	From Digital Collection to Digital Scholarship: Creating Collections as Data for Teaching and Research Amalia Skarlatou Levi:	Digital Humanities as Mindfulness: Minding the Gaps, Mending the Gaps Silvia Gutiérrez:	Ok, you're open, do they see your stuff?
+Micah Vandegrift:	A More Open Humanities - Documentation of/and Evaluation in the Immersive Scholar project

+Wouter Schallier:	From Open Access to Open Science: innovation in scholarly communication

+Daniela Schütte:	Digital collections of the National Library of Chile: Approaches to Digital Humanities from a library

+Albert Palacios:	From Digital Collection to Digital Scholarship: Creating Collections as Data for Teaching and Research

+Amalia Skarlatou Levi:	Digital Humanities as Mindfulness: Minding the Gaps, Mending the Gaps

+Silvia Gutiérrez:	Ok, you're open, do they see your stuff?
 Is it useful?, here are three stratetigies Academic Libraries could profit from

 German Camilo Martinez Penaloza:	Activando el archivo: Experiencia con Omeka Classic para archivos digitales de artes visuales en Colombia

-Clara M. Cantón:	PoeMAS: patrimonio lierario y sonoro español Ana Torres Terrones:	Documentos en la Mira.
+Clara M. Cantón:	PoeMAS: patrimonio lierario y sonoro español

+Ana Torres Terrones:	Documentos en la Mira.
 Visualización de Datos del Archivo Mariátegui